skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

 !!!
 Note
     Review [Launch DB using the REST API](./Launch%20DB%20using%20the%20REST%20API) quickstart for detailed instructions on launching a SkySQL service using the provisioning API.
 Launching a new service will take about 5 minutes.

+!!!
+Note
+   You can also launch using the [Portal](https://app.skysql.com)

 1\.
 Following API requests will create two services in Google Cloud - 'skysql-primary' in the Virginia region and 'skysql-secondary' in the Oregon region.

 ```bash